cswitenky/cswitenky/content/posts/raspberry-pi-5-build-poe-powered-with-nvme-ssd.md

 ![](/images/raspberrypi5.jpg)

-*A [GeeekPi P33 HAT](https://pipci.jeffgeerling.com/hats/geeekpi-p33-m2-nvme-poe-hat.html) on my Raspberry Pi 5.*
+*A [GeeekPi P33 HAT](https://pipci.jeffgeerling.com/hats/geeekpi-p33-m2-nvme-poe-hat.html) on my Raspberry Pi 5, powered by an Ethernet cable.*

-I recently snagged [a used 8-port 150w Ubiquiti PoE switch](<>).
+I recently snagged [a used 8-port 150w Ubiquiti PoE switch](https://store.ui.com/us/en/products/us-8-150w).
 It's a bit older, but perfect for powering a few of my PoE devices including this.

 Next up: I'm planning to connect the Pi to an RTL-SDR antenna to track planes flying overhead using ADS-B signals.
 Being in Seattle, I get plenty of SeaTac airport traffic right above me, so there's always something interesting to monitor.
 I'll also run a few lightweight Docker containers alongside for experimenting.